iliasse-e/angular-review/README.md

 Reviews all important features / Api / tools of the framework

-Each theme is represented by a branch
+Each feature is represented by a branch

 ###  [Component](https://github.com/iliasse-e/angular_review/tree/component)